El-Coder/jsASEexercises/jsExercise3.md

 })
 ```

 Feel free to come up with your own answer using a different approach.
 There is rarely one right answer to any problem being solved in code.
+Write your script and test it.

 <details><summary>Solution</summary>
 <p>